northeastern-rc/rc-public-documentation/docs/source/faq.md

 :::
 ::::

-::::{dropdown} Can I run application/container X on a GPU?
+::::{dropdown} Can I run my application/container on a GPU?
 Please check the documentation for your application/container before running on a GPU.
 The developer of the program/container will outline GPU support and commands for the program.
 ::::